 Ready to Take on the State

-He claims that Canadians are losing Canada, whatever that means, and it's time for action.
-But he also makes it clear that his group is prepared to disagree with the state in regards to the operation of his group.
+He claims we are losing Canada, whatever that means, and it's time for action.
+But he also makes clear his group is prepared to disagree with the state in regards to the operation of his group.
 When asked what he would do if Canada's legal system came for him and the rest of the III%, he paused for a moment and responded cryptically.

-"If the warrant was warrantless you could probably expect some resistance, but if the warrant was warranted then, we would make our members surrender," he said.
-"If it… was an illegal search and seizure, then most likely expect some resistance because it's not right.
+"If the warrant was warrantless you could probably expect some resistance but if the warrant was warranted than we would make our member surrender," he said.
+"If it… was an illegal search and seizure, than most likely expect some resistance because it's not right.